Coast Salish peoples: External

 Neighboring peoples, whether villages or adjacent tribes, were related by marriage, feasting, ceremonies, and common or shared territory.
 Ties were especially strong within the same waterway or watershed.
 There existed no breaks throughout the south Coast Salish culture area and beyond.
 There were no formal political institutions.

 External relations were extensive throughout most of the Puget Sound-Georgia Basin and east to the Sahaptin-speaking lands of Chelan, Kittitas and Yakama in what is now Eastern Washington.
-Similarly in Canada there were ties between the Squamish people and Sto:lo with Interior Salish neighbours, i.e. the Lil'wat/St'at'imc, Nlaka'pamux and Syilx.
+Similarly in Canada there were ties between the Squamish people and Sto:lo with Interior Salish neighbors, i.e. the Lil'wat/St'at'imc, Nlaka'pamux and Syilx.

 No formal political office existed.
 Warfare for the southern Coast Salish was primarily defensive, with occasional raiding into territory where there were no relatives.
 No institutions existed for mobilizing or maintaining a standing force.

 The common enemies of all the Coast Salish for most of the first half of the 19th century were the Lekwiltok aka Southern Kwakiutl, commonly known in historical writings as the Euclataws or Yucultas.
 Regular raids by northern tribes, particularly warriors of an alliance among the Haida, Tongass, and one group of Tsimshian, are also notable.
 Having gained superiority by earlier access to European guns through the fur trade, these warriors raided the southern Salish tribes for slaves and loot.
 Their victims organized retaliatory raids several times, attacking the Lekwiltok.